Choose Love (organisation): Collaborations

 In June 2017, Help Refugees partnered with London's V&A for Help Refugees: Our Shared Future, a series of discussions in their Lecture Theatre to launch the 2017 Refugee Week.

-Choose Love
+Choose Love and retail

-At a fundraiser in November 2015, Help Refugees launched their iconic 'Choose Love' T-shirts, created by British designer Katharine Hamnett.
-Profits from the T-shirts - now sold by UK online retailer ASOS - are donated to Help Refugees.
+At a fundraiser in November 2015, Help Refugees launched "Choose Love" T-shirts, created by British designer Katharine Hamnett.
+Profits from the T-shirts – which were sold by UK online retailer ASOS – are donated to Help Refugees.
 In 2017, Help Refugees launched series of Choose Love music event fundraisers which has included club nights hosted by electronic music website Resident Advisor.

-In November 2017, they launched a Choose Love pop-up shop in Soho, London, and an accompanying website, where people could purchase essential items for refugees in the guise of Christmas presents.
+In November 2017, and each November since, they launched a Choose Love pop-up shop in Soho, London, and an accompanying website, where people could purchase essential items for refugees in the guise of Christmas presents.
 In the run-up to Christmas 2018, a second Choose Love store opened in New York City, while an art work donated by Banksy was on display and available to be won in the London shop.